On the Poisson Follower Model: Conclusion

 \section{Conclusion}

-To summarize, we introduced a new model inspired by the problems in opinion dynamics.
-We described different phenomena that pertain to this dynamics and explored the long term behavior of this system.
-We gave a systematic way of calculating frequencies of certain configurations, such as densities of ultimate leader pairs of order zero.
-This technique also gives a way of calculating the probability of an agent leaving its party.
-In addition, we analyzed numerically the long term behavior of parties and got general results for the limiting follower party shapes.
-We also showed that the Follower parties are of finite size at step 0 and 1.
-For future work we plan to extend the proof that the Follower parties are of finite size at all steps, which is substantiated by simulations.
-Furthermore, we also want to prove that the limiting objects can only be ultimate leader pairs or ultimate followers.
-Additionally, we would like to give an explanation to the observed ratio between the densities of the ultimate leader pair point process and the ultimate follower point process.
-We also hope to extend these results to higher dimensions.
+In summary, we introduced a new model inspired by problems in opinion dynamics.
+We described various phenomena related to this dynamics and examined the system's long-term behavior.
+We provided a systematic way to calculate the frequencies of specific configurations, such as the densities of certain leader pairs.
+Additionally, we numerically analyzed the long-term behavior of parties and derived general results about the shapes of limiting parties.
+For future work, we plan to prove that parties remain finite at all steps, supported by simulations.
+Furthermore, we aim to demonstrate that the limiting objects can only be either ultimate leader pairs or ultimate followers.
+We also plan to explain the observed ratio between the densities of the ultimate leader pair point process and the ultimate follower point process.
+Finally, we plan to extend these results to higher dimensions. \begingroup